 RPL into the one-year top up MSc course will be considered on an individual basis dependent on students demonstrating that they have met the learning outcomes of the USW PG Diploma.

-In the case of EU and international applications we usually ask for written evidence of your capabilities including up-to-date IELTS scores, level 6.5, with a minimum 5.5 in each band.
+In the case of EU and international applications we usually ask for written evidence of your capabilities including English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.